joe-akeem/singletrail-tiles/README.md

 | mtb_potential | A map style that can be used as an _overlay_ to highlight the paths on the map that might be suitable for MTB riding but that don't have an `mtb_scale` tag according to OSM.
 The paths are highlighted using different colors depending on the how likely they are suited (based on some other tags like hiking difficulty etc. Orange means higher potential than yellow) |http://localhost:8080/styles/mtb_potential/{z}/{x}/{y}.png |
 | singletrailmap | A map that can be used as a _base map_.
 It is a complete map style that is similar to the swisstopo style and that has additionally the singletrails highlighted as in the `mtb`style above.
 This map can be combined with other overlays in gpx.studio. | http://localhost:8080/styles/singletrailmap/{z}/{x}/{y}.png |

-The map layers can be added to e.g. bikerouter.de as custom layers.
+The map layers can be added to e.g. https://bikerouter.de as custom layers.
 Make sure you choose the right layer type. `Overlay` is meaningful for the `mtb`and `mtb_potential` styles while `singletrailmap` is more suitable as `Basemap`.

-Once the custom layers have been added in bikerouter.de or gpx.studio, they can be randomly mix and matches with the already existing layers.
+Once the custom layers have been added in https://bikerouter.de or https://gpx.studio, they can be randomly mixed with the already existing layers.

 ![Custom Layers](img/custom_layers.png)